...

 Introduction to Conservatorship in Texas

-In the state of Texas, “conservatorship” is the legal terminology that defines child custody, delineating the relationship between parents and their children under a court order.
-This guide aims to demystify the concept of conservatorship for parents facing the daunting complexities of child custody battles in Texas.
+In the state of Texas, “conservatorship” is the legal terminology that defines child custody.
+It delineates the relationship between parents and their children under a court order.
+This guide aims to demystify the concept of conservatorship for parents facing child custody battles in Texas.

 What is Conservatorship?

-Conservatorship is a legal status granted by court order, detailing the rights and duties of a parent or guardian towards a child.
+Conservatorship is a legal status granted by court order.
+It details the rights and duties of a parent or guardian towards a child.
 Without this formal decree, parents lack a legally enforceable framework to assert their custody rights, leaving their parental responsibilities undefined.

 Arrangements: Guide to Sole, Joint and Split Conservatorship – Video